Buzz (Autograph album)

-Buzz is the fifth studio album by American glam metal band Autograph.
+Buzz is the fifth studio album by American rock band Autograph.
 Apart from original lead singer and songwriter Steve Plunkett, the band had a completely new lineup of members.
-The original lineup of members recorded and released three studio albums from 1984-1987, before disbanding in 1989 with Loud and Clear being the last release.
+The original lineup of members recorded and released three studio albums from 1984–1987, before disbanding in 1989 with Loud and Clear being the last release.
 The Buzz lineup did the same in 2005.